gianludam/gianludam.github.io/_pages/about.md

 As a scholar with broad training in humanities and politics, I am mainly interested in political institutions, individual behavior, and their interactions using the tools of modern economics.

-My non-academic interests include Military History (especially the Napoleonic Wars, the American Civil War, and the First World War), Byzantine History, and (to a lesser degree) the History of Mathematics and Science.
+My non-academic interests include Military History (especially the Napoleonic Wars, the American Civil War, and the First World War), Byzantine (or better, medieval Roman) History, and (to a lesser degree) the History of Mathematics and Science.
 Further, I am an avid reader and books collector and a supporter of Juventus Football Club.